 - New Horizons in Medical Education: Developing Competence and Exploring Teaching Models in Trauma-Informed Care

-Medical education has begun to embrace the concept of trauma-informed care yet there are no universal standards for competence and curriculum in teaching students about caring for patients who have experienced trauma, especially adults.
-The Trauma-Informed Healthcare Education and Research (TIHCER) collaborative (an affiliate of the Academy on Violence and Abuse) will describe our preliminary work on the development of competencies in trauma-informed care for medical education.
+Medical education has begun to embrace the concept of trauma-informed care yet there are no universal standards for competence and curriculum in teaching students about caring for adult patients who have experienced trauma.
+The Trauma-Informed Healthcare Education and Research (TIHCER) collaborative (an affiliate of the Academy on Violence and Abuse) will describe our preliminary work on development of competencies in trauma-informed care for medical education.
 Attendees will learn about several current training models and then participate in demonstrations of these models.

 - Describe the current status of developing a competency model in TIC medical education, with a focus on caring for adult patients who have experienced trauma.

 - Explore different types of TIC training models.

-- Identify 2 or 3 strengths and weaknesses of the training models.
+- Identify 2 or 3 advantages and disadvantages of the training models.

 - Contrast 2 or 3 approaches or skill sets that can be adapted to your specific settings.